Approximate Bregman proximal gradient algorithm with variable metric Armijo--Wolfe line search: Conclusion

 \section{Conclusion}

 In this paper, we propose the approximate Bregman proximal gradient algorithm with variable metric Armijo--Wolfe line search (ABPG-VMAW) for composite nonconvex optimization problems.
 Our line search condition allows a larger step-size than existing algorithms.
-We have established global subsequential convergence with some standard assumptions.
-We have guaranteed global convergence to a stationary point under the KL property even if $g \not\equiv 0$.
-This is the first contribution on ABPG-type algorithms.
-Moreover, our numerical experiments on $\ell_p$ regularized least squares problems and nonnegative linear inverse problems have shown that ABPG-VMAW outperforms ABPG and proximal gradient algorithms.
+We have established global subsequential convergence under standard assumptions.
+Moreover, under the KL property, we have proved global convergence to a stationary point even when $g \not\equiv 0$.
+To the best of our knowledge, this is the first global convergence result for ABPG-type algorithms in this setting.
+Moreover, our numerical experiments on $\ell_p$ regularized least squares problems, nonnegative linear inverse problems, and phase retrieval have shown that ABPG-VMAW outperforms ABPG and proximal gradient algorithms.

-On the other hand, our line search procedure would not be well-defined when the objective function is dominated more by $g$ than by $f$ (in practice, this case is rare when $g$ is a regularizer).
-Although we establish that our line search is well-defined when $g\equiv 0$ in Section~\ref{appendix:implementation-line-search}, it would be important to prove that in the general case $g\not\equiv 0$.
+On the other hand, our line search procedure would not be well-defined when the objective function is dominated by $g$ rather than by $f$ (in practice, this case is rare when $g$ is a regularizer).
+Although we establish that our line search is well-defined when $g\equiv 0$ in Section~\ref{appendix:implementation-line-search}, it is important to prove this in the general case $g\not\equiv 0$.